Women artists: Photography

 Constance Fox Talbot may be the first woman ever to have taken a photograph.
 Later, Julia Margaret Cameron and Gertrude Kasebier became well known in the new medium of photography, where there were no traditional restrictions, and no established training, to hold them back.
 Sophia Hoare, another British photographer, worked in Tahiti and other parts of Oceania.

 In France, the birthplace of the medium, there was only Geneviève Élisabeth Disdéri (c.1817–1878).
-In 1843, she married the pioneering photographer André-Adolphe-Eugène Disdéri, partnering with him in their Brest daguerrotype studio from the late 1840s.
+In 1843, she married the pioneering photographer André-Adolphe-Eugène Disdéri, partnering with him in their Brest daguerreotype studio from the late 1840s.
 After her husband left for Paris in 1852, Geneviève continued to run the atelier alone.
 She is remembered for her 28 views of Brest, mainly architectural, which were published as Brest et ses Environs in 1856.
 In 1872, she moved to Paris, opening a studio in the Rue du Bac where she was possibly assisted by her son Jules.
 Trade listings indicate she continued to operate her studio until her death in a Paris hospital in 1878.
 She was one of the first female professional photographers in the world, active only shortly after the German Bertha Beckmann and the Swedes Brita Sofia Hesselius and Marie Kinnberg.